 University Disaster Planning – Protecting What Matters Most

 When disaster strikes, chaos can ensue making it difficult to concentrate on what needs to be done to recover.
-As an entrusted leader of your higher education organization, you know that it is your first responsibility to keep your faculty, staff and students safe.
+As an entrusted leader of your higher education organization, you know that it is your first responsibility to keep your faculty, staff, and students safe.
 You also know that you are responsible for securing your facility and the assets within.
 Included below are some steps you can take to help you prepare for the unexpected, as well as respond to the aftermath.

 University disaster planning is key.
 According to FEMA reports, approximately 100 people are killed each year by tornadoes.
-Ensure that your faculty and staff are aware of what to do in any situation, be it fire, earthquake, tornado or other disaster by considering the following:
+Ensure that your faculty and staff are aware of what to do in any situation, be it fire, earthquake, tornado or other disasters by considering the following:

 - Be sure to review emergency management plans on a regular basis and conduct frequent drills so staff and students know what to do and where to go.

-- Have shelters and exits properly marked.
+- Have shelters and exits properly marked?

 - Have a plan in place for any sensitive items that must be taken out of the building in the event of an emergency.